 - 1 teaspoon dried basil

-- Pat the fish dry with paper towel and squeeze half a lime coating both sides of the filets evenly.
-Rub both sides of the fish with blackening mix making sure the filets are generously seasoned.
+- Pat the fish dry with a paper towel.
+Rub both sides of the fish with blackening seasoning making sure the filets are generously seasoned all over.

-- Meanwhile, heat the olive oil over medium-high heat in a skillet.
-Sear the fish until white and flaky and golden brown, about 5 minutes per side.
+- Meanwhile, heat oil over medium-high heat in a skillet.
+Sear the fish until fully cooked through and flakey, about 5 minutes per side.
+Fish should have a nice blackened exterior.

-- Break apart the fish using the tip of your spatula into bite sized chunks and serve on the skillet to keep warm.
+- Break fish apart into thin strips using the tip of your spatula.
+Serve in the skillet to keep warm.